evmts/tevm-monorepo/bundlers/README.md

 Build plugins for evmts

-## esbuild-plugin

-Esbuild plugin for evmts build with @evmts/bundler

-## solidity-resolver
+## bundler

-Generates modules from solidity file paths.
-Used internally to build all the plugins
+Internal solidity bundler used to build all the other plugins and the [language server tools](../lsp/)

+## esbuild

+Esbuild plugin

-## rollup-plugin
+## rollup

-A rollup plugin for evmts built with @evmts/bundler
+A rollup plugin

-## ts-plugin

-A typescript language server plugin built with @evmts/bundler

-## unplugin
+## rspack

-An internal plugin implementation built with @evmts/bundler
+An rspack plugin

 ## vite-plugin

-An vite plugin implementation built with @evmts/bundler
+An vite plugin implementation

 ## webpack-plugin

-A webpack plugin built with @evmts/bundler
+A webpack plugin